A Commonwealth of Virginia WebsiteAn official website of the Commonwealth of Virginia Here's how you knowAn official websiteHere's how you know

 Access the Human Rights Regulations by clicking the link below.

-Individuals (or their substitute decision maker) who would like to make a Human Rights complaint directly to the Office of Human Rights, may do so by calling or emailing the Regional Manager/Facility Operations Manager using the contact information linked below.
+The Regional Map below identifies the assigned Regional Human Rights Manager for the licensed providers in each of the five regions, as well as the Senior Human Rights Manager for all of our state operated facilities.
+Individuals (or their substitute decision maker) who would like to make a Human Rights complaint directly to the Office of Human Rights, may do so by calling or emailing the Regional Human Rights Manager or Senior Human Rights Manager for State Operated Facilities using the contact information linked below.
 Contact the Manager assigned to the Region where the provider or facility involved in the alleged violation is located.

 The following link is to a sample of the terms and definitions taken from the Human Rights Regulations.
 This is not an exhaustive list of definitions.
 You may review the entire list of terms and definitions by clicking the Human Rights Regulations link above.